 - Best For: People already familiar with the market through other work, such as property managers or real estate lawyers

 This is the path that most agents take when first starting out.
 Full-time agents are employed by brokers to either help with home sales and buying or in the rental market to find and fill apartment vacancies.
-The duties of a full-time agent will include significant time reaching out to prospects and nurturing relationships, organizing and showing open houses, and helping to coordinate documents and paperwork.
+The duties of a full-time agent will include significant time reaching out to prospects and nurturing relationships, organizing and showing open houses, negotiating terms, and helping to coordinate documents and paperwork.

 - Pros: Flexible schedule, fast-paced and exciting work environment, support of a brokerage to handle complex aspects of deals